Overview

 • Self-esteem issues

 Somatic therapy may not be suitable for some individuals, and risks may include re-traumatization, misconstruing of touch, and regression.
-Somatic treatment should be conducted by qualified and licensed mental health professionals trained in this approach.
+Somatic therapy and treatment should be conducted by qualified and licensed mental health professionals trained in the somatic therapy approach.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.

 Somatic therapy centers around resolving symptoms of trauma, acute stress, and emotional dysfunction by working through physical sensations to process and release stored emotions.
-To accomplish this goal, mental health practitioners may set treatment goals such as:
+To accomplish these goals, mental health practitioners may set therapeutic treatment goals such as:

 • Fostering a sense of safety and support in therapy